AllonKleinLab/SPRING/README.md

 <a name="Preprocessing4"/>
 ## Pre-processing your data ##

 We provide pre-processing scripts in python and MATLAB that help process basic inputs into the [special files](#File_structures3) that are read by SPRING.
 The main function, `save_spring_dir` actually writes the project directory, taking an expression matrix and pairwaise distance matrix as inputs.
-The remaining functions implement basic filtering and normaization routines to produce the distance matrix.
+The remaining functions implement basic filtering and normaization routines to produce the required distance matrix.

 ### Python preprocessing ###

 A full example running python pre-processing functions on example inputs is provided in the [Quick Start](#Quick_Start3) section.
-Documentation for these functions is provided below.

-#### Python function documentation ####

-            Documentation

-            Documentuonat

 ### MATLAB preprocessing ###

-The following code snippet will create a project directory of sample inputs.
+The following code snippet will begin with basic MATLAB data structures and use them create the project directory `datasets/frog/`.
 To run the code, open MATLAB and go to the directory `SPRING/preprocessing_matlab/`

             % Load example impit data
             % This loads [E, gene_list, custom_colors, cell_groupings]
-            load('../example_inputs/matlab_data.m','-mat');

-            % Make sure all genes can be used as fields in a struct
-            % Make sure all cell groupings can be used as fields in a struct
+            % "E"              array of gene expression values (each row corresponds to a cell and each column to a gene)
+            % "gene_list"      cell array of gene names with length size(E,2)
+            % "custom_colors"  cell array with one row for each custom color track.
+The first entry in each row is the
+            %                  name of the track and subsequent entries are values for each cell.
+So if there are T custom
+            %                  color tracks and N cells, this should be a T x (N+1) cell array.
+            % "cell groupings" cell array with one row for each cell grouping.
+The first entry in each row is the name of the
+            %                  of the grouping (e.g. "sampleID") and each subsequet entry is a cell label (e.g. "sample_1").
+            %                  If there are T different groupungs and N cells, then this should be a T x (N+1) cell array. load('../example_inputs/matlab_data.m','-mat');

-            % Make sure all custom color names can be used as fields in a struct
+            % Make sure all genes, cell groupings and custom color names can be used as fields in a struct
             % That means they cannot begin with a digit or contain "-", ".", " ", or "/"
             gene_list      = struct_field_qualified(gene_list);
             cell_groupings = struct_field_qualified(cell_groupings);